vivr/vr1/src/notes/2023-10-28-javascript-notes.md

 - `=`: assign value to variable.
 - `+=`: adds the right operand to the left operand and assigns the result to the left operand.
-- `-=`: subtracts the right operand from the left operand and assignd the result to the left operand.
+- `-=`: subtracts the right operand from the left operand and assigns the result to the left operand.
 - `\*=`: multiplies the left operand by the right operand and assigns the result to the left operand.
 - `/=`: divides the left operand by the right operand and assigns the result to the left operand.
 - `%=`: computes the remainder when dividing the left operand by the right operand and assigns the result to the left operand.